Gold Adventurous Journey WA – Combo (Shorter Practice Option)

 This journey is open to all Duke of Edinburgh's Award Gold Award registered users with demonstrated competence hiking in mediterranean climate.
 This journey has been designed to factor in the Award Handbook allowance for Participants with demonstrated competence to be granted a reduced Practice Journey duration.
 You must have your Award Leader’s approval prior to enrolling.

-Route: Cape Naturaliste to Contos, Cape to Cape Track
+Route: Injidup Beach to Boranup Beach, Cape to Cape Track

 Walking Track Grade: 4